-Over the years, home staging has become a big buzzword for anyone preparing their house for sale and listing agents.
+Recently, home staging has become a big buzzword for anyone preparing their house for sale as well as listing agents.

 You don’t see Chip and Joanna Gaines presenting a vacant home to the lucky new owners of a house they renovate.

-Each home they design has the decor carefully crafted to showcase each of their creations in the best possible light.
-And in case you didn’t know, the furniture is removed after the reveal.
-It is not kept by the homeowner.
+Each home they design has carefully crafted decor to showcase each of their creations in the best possible light.
+And in case you didn’t know, the furniture was removed after the reveal.
+The homeowner does not keep it.

 But those beautifully staged homes are not presented vacant for a reason.